vbotka/ansible-freebsd-poudriere/docs/source/guide-conf-playbook.rst

 Playbook
 --------

-Below is a simple playbook that calls this role (6) at a single host build.example.com (3)
+Create simple playbook that calls this role (6) at a single host build.example.com (3)

 .. code-block:: yaml
    :emphasize-lines: 3,6